Here’s the Problem

 In my first year at the Virginia Military Institute, I had tutors in almost every class because I was unprepared for college.
 Growing up in Petersburg, we didn’t have textbooks to take home, certified teachers in our classrooms, and counselors who kept up after us.
-I was an exception to the rule.
-The vast majority of my high school classmates didn’t graduate or go to college.
-Many of the inequities we faced continue to persist today, and it shouldn’t be luck that gets a kid like me into college.
+And going to college I was an exception to the rule in Petersburg.
+The vast majority of my high school classmates didn’t graduate from high school or go to college.
+Many of the inequities we faced continue to persist today.

-The coronavirus pandemic has further exposed the systemic inequities within our system.
-In the transition to online learning, we witnessed significant disparities in technology and access to internet among our most vulnerable learners.
+The COVID-19 pandemic has further exposed the systemic inequities in education.
+In the transition to online learning, we witnessed significant disparities in technology and access to the internet among our most vulnerable learners.